 Putting Animals First

-Our facilities represent the largest carnivore sanctuary in the world, and are designed and built like no others in existence.
+Our two facilities represent the largest carnivore sanctuaries in the world, and are designed and built like no others in existence.

 Everything about our two facilities are designed to ensure the animals' welfare remains top priority, even with the numerous modern comforts we provide our guests.

-We have pioneered both large acreage natural habitats for our animals to live in... and have built the World's longest elevated footbridge so you can visit and see the animals without putting pressure on them like all other zoo and sanctuary displays do.
+We are true pioneers when it comes to creating large acreage natural habitats for our animals to live in... and have also built the World's longest elevated footbridge just so visitors can see the animals without putting undue pressure on them like zoos and other ground-based displays do.

-Learn how our "Mile Into The Wild" walkway has changed the way animals are viewed - and how it provides unwavering protection to hundreds of Lions, Tigers, Bears, Wolves, Leopards and many other rescued large carnivores.
+Learn how our "Mile Into The Wild" walkway has changed the way animals are viewed - and how its 1.5 miles of elevated bridgework provides unwavering protection to hundreds of Lions, Tigers, Bears, Wolves, Leopards and many other rescued large carnivores.

 The sanctuary was designed and built with specialized areas that help rehabilitate newly-rescued animals prior to their being released into large acreage natural habitats.
 Each area and its related facilities are designed for specific species since not all animals can be rehabilitated the same way.